Nandini-Devabattula/assignment02-devabattula/README.md

 | Cannada | To Experience the beauty of Nature and snowfall| 40 |
 | India | To Experience various different cultures and one of the wonders of the world | 40 |
 | France | To visit Eiffel Tower and also experience the royality of the paris city | 20 |

+---

+## Pithy Quotes ##
+> Always remember that you are absolutely unique.
+Just like everyone else - *Margaret Mead*

+> You can't have everything.
+Where would you put it? - *Steven Wright*